Ed Nelson (basketball): High school

 Nelson was rated one of the top 25 high school basketball players in America by Sports Illustrated and was named Florida Player of the Year by USA Today.
-He averaged 26 points and 11 rebounds per game as a senior and led St. Thomas Aquinas to the Class 5A state title, with a 29-3 record.
-He was named state Player of the Year for Class 6A-5A-4A by the Fort Lauderdale Sun-Sentinel and was Most Valuable Player of the state tournament, including 29 points and 10 rebounds in the semifinal game.
+He averaged 26 points and 11 rebounds per game as a senior and led St. Thomas Aquinas to the Class 5A state title, with a 29–3 record.
+He was named the state Player of the Year for Class 6A-5A-4A by the Fort Lauderdale Sun-Sentinel and was Most Valuable Player of the state tournament, including 29 points and 10 rebounds in the semifinal game.
 He was named to the first-team all-county by the Miami Herald and scored a season-high 39 points on two occasions.
-He was one of 14 players selected for the Capital Classic all-star game at the MCI Center, in Washington, D.C.
+He was one of 14 players selected for the Capital Classic all-star game at the MCI Center in Washington, D.C.

-Nelson averaged 21.5 points and 9.3 rebounds as a junior, leading his team to a 30-4 record and a berth in the 5A state championship game.
-He also reached the state title game as a sophomore, when he helped St. Thomas Aquinas to a 23-9 record while averaging 12.4 points, eight rebounds and 2.3 assists per game.
+Nelson averaged 21.5 points and 9.3 rebounds as a junior, leading his team to a 30–4 record and a berth in the 5A state championship game.
+He also reached the state title game as a sophomore, when he helped St. Thomas Aquinas to a 23–9 record while averaging 12.4 points, eight rebounds, and 2.3 assists per game.
 The team was coached by Steve Strand.